-For those of you who have been anxiously awaiting the return of HBO’s Big Little Lies, the good news is that it will be doing so this June, for a total of seven episodes.
+For those of you who have been anxiously awaiting the return of HBO’s Big Little Lies, the good news is that it will be doing so on June 9 for a total of seven episodes.
 Also on the positive side, Reese Witherspoon, Nicole Kidman, Shailene Woodley, Laura Dern and Zoe Kravitz will all be returning.
 And then there’s the fact that Meryl Streep will be joining the cast, too.
 All great things, right?
-But then came the bombshell at the show’s TCA Winter Tour session earlier this week that this is also going to be the series’ final season.
+But then came the bombshell at the show’s TCA Winter Tour session that this is also going to be the series’ final season.

 Series creator/executive producer David E. Kelley commented, “There’s no such plan now to do Season 3.
 We like our closure at the end of Season 2 and that would probably be it.”
 Nicole — who, like Reese, also serves as producer — added, “There’s no plan for it.
 And this was a long shoot for us.
 And was an enormous amount of work.
 Not to compare it to the first one, because, artistically, it is its own entity and hopefully it will be taken in that way.
 And it was definitely made with an enormous amount of love.”